Applied-Machine-Learning-2022/final-project-eliteai-morgan/README.md

 <!--
 Name of your teams' final project
 -->
-# Predicting Fibonacci's Sequence using a KNN Model
+# Predicting Fibonacci's Sequence using a RNN Model
 ## [National Action Council for Minorities in Engineering(NACME)](https://www.nacme.org) Google Applied Machine Learning Intensive (AMLI) at the `Illustrious Morgan State University`

 <!--